awsdocs/aws-snowball-developer-guide/doc_source/using-client-commands.md

 Don't use this command to remove a node that was accidentally powered off or disconnected from the network and is therefore temporarily unavailable to the rest of the cluster\.
 Nodes removed with this command can't be added to any cluster, and must be returned to AWS\.

-If a node that was accidentally powered off or disconnected from the network simply plug the previously unavailable node back into power and the network and use the `associate-device` command\.
+If a node was accidentally powered off or disconnected from the network, simply plug the node back into power, and the network, and use the `associate-device` command\.
 You can't use the `disassociate-device` command to disassociate a node if it's powered on and healthy\.

 **Usage \(Snowball client not configured\)**